brandonmarshal/lsx-demo-theme/logs/week11/logs-week11-day5.md

 -   2.0 hrs – Todays SEO Study session.
 -   1.0 hrs - Reading up on FacetWP and how to install it, also installed Yoast and navigated through the settings.
 -   1.5 hrs - Editing my site on the FSE to improve areas that needed improvement.
+-   1.0 hrs - Loading previous revision and editing templates again because it did not save.
+-   1.0 hrs - Going through some suggested fixes from the Yoast plugin.
+-   0.25 hrs - Catchup with Barbs.

 ---